 Although food, and mail service is good, and medical aid is trustworthy ("our Medic is as capable as any doctor I've seen.")
 Charles feels the biggest morale booster is the fact that all the men know they have only twelve months to put in here.
-When a soldier leaves Vietnam, if he has less than three months of active duty left to go, the Army usually discharges about three or four hours once I get back to Oakland it anymore."
+When a soldier leaves Vietnam, if he has less than three months of active duty left to go, the Army usually discharges him on arrival back in the states.
+"I understand it just takes about three or four hours once I get back to Oakland.
+I guess after we're through here we aren't much good to the army anymore."

-some of the things that happen here.
-"It's strange some of the things that happen here," "It's strange some a VIP from Washington came here," "Very cord of a village and search it for him so he could be putting on a see here." nore."
-"It's strange some of the things that happen here," "One time a VIP from Washington came out."
-Grano.
-"One time a VIP from wasnington came out to cordon off a village and search it for him so he could be putting on an exhibit Grano.
-One to cordon off a village and search it for him so he could we had we operate.
-It seems sort of funny to be putting on an exhibit in a war zone."
+"It's strange some of the things that happen here," says Grano.
+"One time a VIP from Washington came out.
+We had to cordon off a village and search it for him so he could see how we operate.
+It seems sort of funny to be putting on an exhibition in a war zone."